0xLLLLH/resume-generator/README.md

 # Resume Generator

-> A Vue.js project that generate an online resume.
+> A Vue.js project that generate an online resume.Inspired by [this repo](https://github.com/joyeecheung/resume)

 Written with Webpack, SCSS, and Vue.